| Weld Lines, Knit Lines and Meld Lines

 way to improve the strength of weld and meld lines is

+by increasing the local temperature and pressure.
 For more information or a quotation please see our contact and RFQ pages.

 |